Abbey's Impact

 Abbey's Annual Birthday Kindness Drive, which collects toys, warm clothes and other necessities for those living in need in the city.

 A collaborative relationship with the Little Native Hockey League, an Indigenous hockey tournament run annually in Canada.
-We welcome teams from the Little NHL to the Etobicoke Dolphins Hockey Tournament and also support teams within the Little NHL tournament.
+We have welcomed teams from the Little NHL to the Etobicoke Dolphins Hockey Tournament and also support teams within the Little NHL tournament.

 The Rainbow Tree Campaign, which showed support for frontline workers during the Covid-19 pandemic, and also raised $20 000 for Stop Community Food Centre.